daronphang/coding_resources/computer-science/data-structures/sets/linked-lists.md

 ### Linked Lists

 A data structure in which the objects are arranged in a linear order.
 Unlike an array in which the linear order is determined by the array indices, the order in a linked list is determined by a pointer in each object.
+Applications include image viewer with previous/next images, accessing previous/next page in borwser, and playlists in music player.

 #### Single